 - Understand how you are changed by loss and how to create a life of meaning

 David Kessler is the world’s foremost expert on grief and loss.
 His experience with thousands of people on the edge of life and death has taught him the secrets to living a happy and fulfilled life, even after life’s tragedies.
 He is the author of six books, including the recent bestseller, Finding Meaning: The Sixth Stage of Grief.
 He has also co-authored two books with Elisabeth Kubler Ross, including On Grief and Grieving, which updated her 5 stages for grief.
 His first book, The Needs of The Dying received praise from Saint (Mother) Teresa.

 When David was young he witnessed a mass shooting while his mother lay dying in a hospital — two events that propelled him toward what has become his life’s purpose.
-He facilitates talks, workshops, and retreats for those experiencing grief as well as teaching physicians, nurses, counselors, police, and first responders about end of life and trauma.
-However, despite his vast knowledge on grief, his life was turned upside down by the sudden death of his twenty-one-year-old son.
+He facilitates talks, workshops, and retreats for those experiencing grief as well as teaching physicians, nurses, counselors, police, and first responders about end-of-life and trauma.
+However, despite his vast knowledge on grief, his life was turned upside down by the sudden death of his 21-year-old son.
 It inspired him to write his newest book, Finding Meaning.

-Also included in this program are three, 30-minute Grief Yoga sessions with Paul Denniston.
+Also included in this free program is a 30-minute Grief Yoga session with Paul Denniston.
 This powerful form of embodied movement uses yoga, breath, and vocalization to release pain and suffering and connect to love.